Coffee badging

-In human resources and remote working, coffee badging (also known as pint badging) refers to the practice of employees swiping their work pass on entrance turnstiles and staying briefly at the office, typically long enough to drink a coffee, before departing to work from elsewhere.
-Workers do this to fulfill in-office attendance requirements for hybrid and remote workers which arose following the return to in-person work following the COVID-19 pandemic.
+Coffee badging is a neologism referring to the behavioural phenomenon of employees staying briefly at their office, typically long enough to drink a coffee, before departing to work from elsewhere.
+Coined by Owl Labs in a 2023 workforce management report, workers do this to fulfill in-office attendance requirements following the post-lockdown return to in-person work, with 58% of their hybrid workforce engaging in the practice.